aolivier23/skyline/README.md

 level.

 ##Where to next:
+- How to fix ground intersection: find grid cell of ground intersection and loop over cells until min(groundCell, cellSize.max)
 - Test cases where grid acceleration structure will excel
   - Model city blocks of buildings
   - Want most buildings in 1 grid cell